 Module Overview

 The Global Mapper LiDAR Module is an optional add-on component of the software that significantly enhances the LiDAR processing functionality.
-The key feature of the module is a toolbar that includes buttons for reclassifying LiDAR points, applying filters, and extracting vector features from a point cloud.
+The key feature of the module is a toolbar that includes buttons for reclassifying LiDAR points, applying filters, extracting vector features from a point cloud, and for creating a point cloud from overlapping aerial images.
+Behind the scenes, the Module significantly improves the performance of LiDAR-related processes and offers several visualization options including cross-sectional viewing and editing of a swath of points.

 Activating the Module

 The LiDAR Module is installed with the standard version of Global Mapper however a valid registration key is required to activate it.
 This key can be ordered on the Blue Marble website or it can be added to your original purchase or upgrade to the latest version of the software.
 To activate the module, click the Help menu and choose Module/Extension License Manager.
 Simply checking the box next to the LiDAR module will trigger the registration window, which is similar to the main software registration window.
 After activating the license, the LiDAR toolbar will automatically appear.

+The LiDAR Toolbar